ravetroll/JetCS/README.md

 There are large numbers of Jet databases that could be served via a client server arrangement rather than over a file share.
 The file can be made available by simply dropping it into the data path of JetCS and configuring some login credentials.

 ## What next
 A real benefit would be have have an ODBC driver that can communicate with the server.
-This would make it possible to ODBC link the tables of existing MS Access databases and allow those databases to continue to run without much apparent change to the users
+This would make it possible to ODBC link the tables of existing MS Access databases and allow those databases to continue to run without much apparent change to the users.

 ## View the Wiki
 The Wiki will contain documentation on how it works and how to use it